HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/quickreference/parameters.md

-# COnfiguration Parameters
+# Configuration Parameters

 The configuration is assembled from JSON files and a few selected environment parameters.
-We provide environment parameters because they are a popular way to configure instances in virtual environments such as Docker, IBM Cloud, and Kubernetes.
+We use those environment parameters because they are a commonly used way to configure instances in virtual environments such as Docker, IBM Cloud, and Kubernetes.

+The Domino REST API ships with default settings in internal files `config.json` and `security.json`.
+These are internal files, not subject to user modifications (A kitten will die when you try).

+!!! warning "CaSe SeNsItIvE"

     Parameters are **case sensitive**

+To alter a parameter either set an environment parameter, if one exists (there are not that many) or create a json file in `keepconfig.d` following the how-to guide [Modify configuration of Domino REST API](../../howto/install/modifyconfig.md)

 ## Environment